The United Effort Organization logo

 "Eight years ago I was feeling very lost.
 I turned to alcohol, which numbed me but did not help.
 I was homeless, sleeping wherever I could - park benches, doorways, you name it.
 I didn’t know how to stop the cycle or how to access services.
 I ended up in jail (Elmwood Correctional Facility).

-Volunteers at the UEO gathered information about rehabilitation programs, and Wei visited me in Elmwood several more times.
+Volunteers at the United Effort gathered information about rehabilitation programs, and Wei visited me in Elmwood several more times.
 Meanwhile, I did psychoeducation classes to learn how to stop drinking (alcohol abstinence).
 When I was released in late June, I enrolled in a program in San Jose but after several weeks I felt that it just wasn’t working for me, and, though I was grateful, I decided to leave and went back to sleeping outside in Mountain View.

 I really wanted to get back on my feet, stay sober and find work and a place to live.
 On July 12, 2022, I started the City Team Renew Program’s 10-month training and rehab classes and graduated on May 12, 2023.
 I was grateful to also be hired as a truck driver for City Team, which I really enjoyed.
 I regularly attended AA and anger management classes, and even took a financial literacy class and opened a bank account.